chaconnewu/awesome-augmented/awesomes/awesome-selfhosted.md

   <a href="http://posativ.org/isso/">
    Isso
   </a>
-  - A lightweight commenting server written in Python and JavaScript.
+  - A lightweight commenting server written in Python and Javascript.
 It aims to be a drop-in replacement for Disqus. (
   <a href="https://github.com/posativ/isso">
    Source Code
   </a>